Back to Arizona

 • Drivers who receive traffic violation notices from photo radar systems.

-• Insurance companies that set rates and determine insurability for drivers.
+• Insurance companies that set rates based on driving records.

-• State agencies responsible for driver licensing and enforcement.
+• State agencies and departments involved in driver licensing and enforcement.

 Terms To Know